11 REASONS TO VISIT QUÉBEC CITY, QC

 Bamberg’s last attraction is its awesome shopping opportunities.
 Whether you like independent boutiques or chain stores close to the Altstadt district, such as dm Drogeriemarkt (drug store), C&A (clothing store), book stores, Jack Wolfskin (outdoor apparel/ equipment store), etc., Bamberg has it all!

-The Bamberg Tourist Information Centre (Geyerswörthstrasse 5, 96047 Bamberg) is open year-round.
-The staff sells souvenirs and tickets, gives tips on things to do, provides brochures and maps, and is happy to help with booking accommodations.
+The Bamberg Tourist Information Centre (Geyerswörthstrasse 5, 96047 Bamberg, Germany) is open year-round.
+The staff sells souvenirs and tickets, provides brochures and maps, and can help with booking accommodations.
 There are public washrooms and locker boxes for rent as well.

-I’m staying at the Altstadthotel Molitor (Obere Mühlbrücke 2-4, 96049 Bamberg), a historic budget hotel within Bamberg’s Altstadt district.
-It is a restored mill that was first mentioned in 1410, and was still in the mill business during the 20th century, until it was turned into a guesthouse in 1992.
+I stayed at the Altstadthotel Molitor (Obere Mühlbrücke 2-4, 96049 Bamberg, Germany), a historic budget hotel within Bamberg’s Altstadt district.
+It is a restored mill that was first mentioned in 1410.
+It was still in the mill business during the 20th century until it was turned into a guesthouse in 1992.

 The room is simple but very clean with a spacious bathroom, it is quiet at night, and the Front Desk staff is very welcoming!
 The historic design of the room, but also the artifacts and paintings displayed in the hallways make this hotel unique.